-For example, let’s plug in the eggs that I had for breakfast.
+For example, let’s log the eggs that I had for breakfast.
 To do this, we must search for the food item (or scan the barcode of the egg carton by tapping the barcode icon).

 Look at all the options you get when you search “eggs”.
 Which one should you choose?

-A useful tip to use when you are overwhelmed by options is to choose the item that matches the description of what you ate and has a green check mark next to it.
-According to MyFitnessPal, the green check mark means that the food has complete nutrition information and accurately reflects the nutrition information from the product packaging.
+A useful tip to use when you are overwhelmed by options is to choose the item that matches the description of what you ate and has a green checkmark next to it.
+According to MyFitnessPal, the green checkmark logo means that the food has complete nutrition information and accurately reflects the nutrition information from the product packaging.

 Anyway, let’s get back to tracking breakfast.
-Let’s tap on “eggs” with the green check mark next to it.
+Let’s select the first “egg” result with the green checkmark next to it.

 Here you can change the serving size and number of servings to accurately reflect what you ate just by tapping the appropriate row.
 Since I had 4 large eggs, I am going to leave the serving size as is and change the number of servings to 4.

-This tells MyFitnessPal that I ate 4 large eggs, and it will accurately reflect this when I click the white check mark at the top right of the screen.
+This tells MyFitnessPal that I ate 4 large eggs, and it will accurately reflect this when I click the black checkmark at the top right of the screen.

-How To Find Net Carbs For Each Food Entry on MyFitnessPal
+How To Calculate Net Carbs For Each Food Entry on MyFitnessPal

 To do this, subtract the grams of fiber from the grams of carbs.
 For example, the four eggs I ate had 1.4 total grams of carbs and 0 grams of fiber.
 The net carbs = 1.4 – 0 = 1.4 grams.

-This is such a small amount for four eggs!
+This is such a small amount!
 This is why eggs are a staple of the keto diet.

-After a full day of keto-friendly eating and calorie tracking, you have all the info you need to calculate your net carb intake.
+After a full day of keto-friendly eating and macro tracking, you have all the info you need to calculate your net carb intake.

 First, make sure you are in your food dairy by tapping the “Diary” icon to the left of the “+” sign.
 Tap on the banner at the top that has your daily calories remaining.